ampache/ampache/docs/DISABLED-ITEMS.md

 Anything that resolves an item by id - the object pages and the `album`, `artist` and `song` API methods - answers with the response an id that was never there produces, so nothing tells the caller the item exists.
-The tab title follows the same rule.
+The tab title and `Share::is_valid()` follow the same rule, through `VisibleItemInterface`, which a private list implements for the same reason a withdrawn release does.

 ## Database